-Actively recruit young people.
 Millennials like to work among others of their age group.
-Don’t have your partner-potential be the only young person in the firm.
+Don’t have your potential partner be the only young person in the firm.

-Treat the partner- potentials as partners, not plebes.
 Staff rarely evolve into drivers of the firm without training and mentoring.
 Give them client responsibility.
-Owners must avoid sentencing promising staff to a stagnant career by treating them like their pet staff.
+Owners must avoid sentencing promising staff to a stagnant career by treating them as their pet staff.

 Author: Marc Rosenburg